ohallstrom/ohallstrom/README.md

   - Project lead in the creation of [Alfred-40B-1023](https://huggingface.co/lightonai/alfred-40b-1023), using a custom extension method to obtain an 8K context length
   - Responsible for reward modeling in the creation of [Alfred-40B-0723](https://huggingface.co/lightonai/alfred-40b-0723) - the first RLHF:ed version of Falcon-40B
 - 🗒 MSc in Computer Science specialized in Machine Learning
-- 👀 Interested in generative AI
+- 👀 Interested in everything generative AI
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/oskar-hallström-b747a7114/)
 - 🎸 Check out my Indie Band [Billie Garlic](https://open.spotify.com/artist/2KZoVTprHSLoYX7G38MBh9?si=2-ojbn-iS7-_sTpeDI-dTw)